by Oldtimer1 (foreward and adaptation by Nebula Haze)

-This grow tutorial is a condensed version of the classic “How to Keep a Bonsai Mum” article written by the legendary Oldtimer1.
-Although the original article was published in 2000, this bonsai training method recently resurfaced and is becoming surprisingly popular for hobbyist growers.
+This marijuana grow tutorial is a condensed version of the classic “How to Keep a Bonsai Mum” article written by the legendary Oldtimer1.
+Although the original article was published in 2000, this bonsai training method recently resurfaced and has become popular for hobbyist cannabis growers without a lot of space.
 With so many people growing at home these days, this technique is more useful now than ever!

-This newly updated tutorial will teach you how to turn a cannabis plant into a bonsai mother (giving you access to unlimited free clones!)
+This tutorial will teach you how to turn a cannabis plant into a bonsai mother (giving you access to unlimited free clones!)

 Instead of having to pay for each seed from a seed bank, a mother plant can be used to create almost unlimited new clones of itself.
 In addition to not costing anything, new clones are more predictable than seeds from random crosses.
 Seeds carry a mix of traits from both parent plants, while each clone consistently grows just like the mother.

 Taking clones can save a ton of money vs buying seeds because each new plant is simply cut off the mother and grown into a full plant